kengibson1111/go-stdlib/unicode/gostdlib-unicode-simplefold/README.md

-# unicode - isupper
+# unicode - simplefold

-This example shows how to use unicode.IsUpper.
+This example shows how to use unicode.SimpleFold.